ivangfr/springboot-kong-keycloak/README.md

 ## Cleanup

-To remove the Docker image created by this project, go to a terminal and run the command below
+To remove the Docker image created by this project, go to a terminal and, inside `springboot-kong-keycloak` root folder, run the script below
 ```
-docker rmi ivanfranchin/book-service:1.0.0
-docker rmi kong:2.6.0-centos-oidc
+./remove-docker-images.sh
 ```

 ## References